 Healthcare

-The healthcare industry’s tenacity stems from unyielding demand for its services and products, regardless of economic ups and downs.
-Recession durations vary, typically spanning 8 to 18 months, but healthcare’s performance often remains more stable.
-By 2018, healthcare workers represented about 12% of all U.S. jobs.
-From 2006 to 2016, employment in this sector grew seven times faster than in other fields.
+Healthcare’s durability as a sector comes from the fact that demand for its services and products doesn’t soften when the economy does.
+Recessions typically last anywhere from 8 to 18 months, but healthcare performance tends to stay relatively stable throughout.
+By 2018, healthcare workers made up about 12% of all U.S. jobs, and from 2006 to 2016, employment in the sector grew seven times faster than in other fields.

 Information Technology